Review of the Literature

 - Effects of the conditions on the program

-The evaluation team makes recommendations, balancing the interests and concerns of parents and students, staff members, and the community/taxpayers.
-An extensive report of findings and recommendations is prepared for the Superintendent.
+Recommendations are made, balancing the interests and concerns of parents and students, staff members, and the community/taxpayers.
+A report of findings and recommendations is prepared for the Superintendent.